nus-cs2103-AY2021S1/tp/README.md

   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.
-* It is named `Modduke` because it was initially created with similar functionality of the `Duke iP`, while modifying its functionality to suit NUS students.
+* It is named `ModDuke` because it was initially created with similar functionality of the `Duke iP`, while modifying its functionality to suit NUS students.
-* For the detailed documentation of this project, see the **[Modduke Product Website](https://ay2021s1-cs2103-f10-2.github.io/tp/)**.
+* For the detailed documentation of this project, see the **[ModDuke Product Website](https://ay2021s1-cs2103-f10-2.github.io/tp/)**.
 * Our group is extending the functionality of the application to specifically serve NUS students managing many projects from different modules.

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).